Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

     > **Location:**
     > - Default: Current location based on user's IP address
     > - Input: City name, coordinates, or specific address
-    > - Output: Map zooms in to chosen location and shows earthquakes that occurred within in the last 24 hours within the specified radius.
+    > - Output: Map zooms in to chosen location and shows earthquakes that occurred within the last 24 hours within the specified radius.

     > **Radius**
     > - Default: 250 km